-Raw cacao powder is a natural superfood, it is more nutrient dense than cocoa powder with very high levels of antioxidants (source).
+Raw cacao powder is a natural superfood, it is more nutrient dense than cocoa powder with very high levels of antioxidants (4).

 Just what the doctor ordered I think!

-For those of you that know me I am always adding in spices where I can, in particular turmeric well known now for its anti-inflammatory, immune boosting and liver supporting properties.
+For those of you that know me I am always adding in spices where I can, in particular turmeric well known now for its anti-inflammatory, immune supportive (particularly immune modulating) and liver supporting properties (6), (7).

 This hot chocolate is no exception!

-- Another trick to enhance absorption is to consume turmeric with fat – adding 1/2 tspn of coconut oil to this hot chocolate is another option.
+- Another trick to enhance absorption is to consume turmeric with fat - adding ½ teaspoon of coconut oil to this hot chocolate is another option.

 - You can use any milk that you like - this hot chocolate works well with unsweetened almond milk or coconut milk.